islandproblem/islandproblem/essay.md

 !["Getting crowded here.
 I should make my own island."](images/everything-they-need.svg)

-If this competitive process continues uncontrolled, then it leads to human extinction.
+If this competition is not controlled, then it leads to our annihilation.

-It will push AGIs to build *their own* islands, and these *new* islands will **eat our island**.
+It will push AGIs to build *their own* islands that eventually eat *our* island.

 In other words: